Customer Data Unification

 In contrast, DMPs build anonymous user profiles.
 They do this by capturing clickstream data from site visitors via tags, and assigning attributes (defined ahead of time by the brand) to the user’s profile.
 Any offline data a DMPs onboards must first be anonymized, hashed, or otherwise de-identified.

 Below is a visualization of a real-world DMP user profile.
 Again, it is an anonymous profile (which means it contains no PII such as name or email).
 It is unified around device and/or browser IDs.

 Here are some of the attributes listed in the actual DMP profile above:

 Marital Status: Married

 Net Worth: $750,000-$999,999

-This profile tells a brand that the person who uses this browser is either male or female, married or single, and has a net worth somewhere between $25K and $999K.
-This lack of accuracy is typical for DMP profiles because the majority of the data has been inferred based on browsing behavior.
+This profile tells a brand that the user is either male or female, married or single, and has a net worth somewhere between $25K and $999K.
+There are also a string of attributes about interests based on an interpretation of site clicks.

-CDPs build known customer profiles rich with PII, transactions, and interactions with the brand itself.
-These profiles enable in-depth analytics and personalization across channels, and are useful for building long term customer loyalty, maximizing campaign performance, and informing core business strategies.
+CDPs build known customer profiles rich with PII, transactions, and preferences.
+These profiles enable personalization across channels, and are useful for building long term through a variety of use cases.

 DMPs produce anonymous user profiles with attributes assigned to devices and browsers.
 These profiles enable targeted advertising with varying degrees of accuracy.

 Today’s acquisition marketers have some tough choices to make when it comes to their advertising strategy.
 DMPs, onboarding tools, ad servers, Facebook, and Google all have different advertising offerings.
 Variables like in-house identity graphs, mobile strategies, and the intricacies of your unique tech stack all add to the complexity.
 In my next post, I’ll share the pros and cons of your different options, so you can begin to forge the best path for your specific advertising goals.